groupon/artemisia/docs/components/hive.md

 #### Description:

  HQLExecute is used to execute Hive DML/DDL queries (INSERT/CREATE etc).
-This task can take a HiveServer2 connection as input param and execute the query by connecting to the HiveServer2 service.
-If no connection is provided it would use local Hive CLI to execute the query.
+ The queries can be executed in three modes set using the **mode** property.

+  1. HiveServer2: This uses direct hiveserver2 jdbc connection to execute queries
+  2. Beeline: This uses the Beeline client installed locally to execute queries
+  3. CLI: This uses local hive cli installation to execute queries.

+ Hiveserver2 and Beeline modes requires a connection object passed via a **dsn** field.
+ CLI mode doesnt require any dsn connection object.

 #### Configuration Structure: